Form Follows Feeling

 Its clear graphic form and reflective surface are softened by the fur upholstery and presented here as dining chairs surrounding the Creso table.

-The Elitra and Starret shelves by Acerbis give the space form and structure.
+The Elitra and Starret shelves by Acerbis gave the space form and structure.

-Next to it, the Menhir side table, with its rounded shape, brings a soft balance to the overall composition.
+The Trench sofa conveyed an elegant sense of generosity, its fluid lines inviting one to sit.
+Beside it, the Menhir side table, with its rounded shape, introduced a soft balance to the overall composition.

-Furniture, color, and light come together in a temporary installation that sits between showroom and art space, unfolding its own narrative of form and atmosphere.
+Furniture, color, and light came together in a temporary installation positioned between showroom and art space, developing its own narrative about form and atmosphere.

 Shop the Pieces